 What is Blue Eyed Grass?

 The gardener looking for a substitute for iris or other bulb flowers should explore the blue-eyed grass plant (Sisyrinchium spp.).
 So what is blue eyed grass and is it a suitable plant for the garden?
 This plant is clumping and can get 4 to 16 inches tall and equally wide.
 Blue eyed grass wildflower grows from hardy rhizomes that send out tall, blade-like foliage, much like grass blades and this is where the “grass” in its name derives.

 The nearly foot tall foliage bears wiry stems topped with the brilliant blue flowers but may also be white or violet and have a yellow “eye” in the center.
 This yellow corolla earns the plant its colorful name.
-USDA zones 4 to 9 are suitable locations for growing blue eyed grass.
-Blue eyed grass wildflower is useful in rock gardens, borders, containers and as part of a wildflower meadow.

 Growing blue eyed grass is an excellent way to introduce native plant life to your garden.
 This promotes natural landscaping and helps wild animals with food and nesting materials.